dani8439/javascript_lessons/01-Fundamentals-Part-1/notes.md

 4. Cannot declare a variable with the word `new`.
 It is a reserved keyword, same thing goes for `function`.
 Can name something as `_function` or `$function`.
 Only way it is allowed.

 5. `name` is reserved, but still technically allowed.
 But in some cases can create problems.
-Never call variables just `name.
+Never call variables just `name`.

 6. Another convention is to not start a variable name with an uppercase letter.